 He would allow his emotions to dictate his actions, getting frustrated when he felt we were pushing him to do something he didn’t really want to do.
 John would lash out, blaming me, the consultant, for dynamics that had been a problem long before I got involved.
 John would create stories in his head, fabrications of events that never actually happened in an attempt to create the reality he wished were the truth.
 You can imagine how hard this was for Amy and Andy, sitting there while their father disengaged, completely hamstringing the process and hindering the engagement.

 This harsh dynamic that was created had the most significant impact on John and Amy’s relationship.
-Already partially damaged from years of John’s narcissism, the relationship was further hurt by John’s behavior during our work together.
+Already partially damaged from years of John’s behavior, the relationship was further hurt by John’s behavior during our work together.
 It left Amy questioning whether she even wanted to continue to be in the family business.
 When it came time to implement the plan we eventually decided on, moving Amy into an executive leadership role with the stage set for her to succeed John in the coming years, John pushed back, almost as if he didn’t remember what we had set out to achieve in the first place and all the work that had been done thus far.

 When Trust is Destroyed